 Joining a group indicates a commitment to attend as many meetings as possible and to pray for each other along the way.
 Group leaders determine the meeting days, frequency, time, and location/platform (see group descriptions for details).
 During sign-up periods, you are welcome to join a group for the first time, switch to a different group, or even sign up for a few complementary groups during the same semester.

-Fall 2020 Growth Groups registration is NOW OPEN!
-Most groups begin meeting the week of September 20 and continue for 10-12 weeks.
-Some groups fill quickly so sign up now to get your first choice:
+Fall 2020 Growth Group registration is now closed and these groups will remain in session until mid-December.
+Growth Group registration will resume in January for the Spring 2021 Semester.
+Most groups will begin in mid-February and continue for 10-12 weeks.
+Some groups fill quickly so sign up early to get your first choice!

 Weekly / Tuesdays / 9:30 a.m. / Zoom

 Leader: Ed Hennig

 Description: All new members are welcome to join this group which is continuing from the summer semester.
 It is expected that all present will practice “beginner’s mind.”
 This means that ALL will be learning and experiencing, both individually and as a group, how mindfulness meditation and practice can aid us in gaining insight and practicing the healing of loving kindness of self, others, and the world and planet.
 It is a caring and lively group that shares in understanding, experiencing, and sharing such healing.
 What makes it CHRISTIAN Mindfulness Practice is the ethic to share the healing with others.

 Weekly / Wednesdays / 7:30 p.m. / Zoom

 Source material: White Privilege: Let’s Talk (UCC Sacred Conversations on Race Curriculum)